curvefi/curve-external-integrations/README.md

 This repository's configuration files contain all metadata for apps and tools listed on https://curve.fi/#/integrations

+**Definition:** A Curve integration is a project that builds on top of Curve, and as a result extends what Curve users can do.
+E.g. using Curve LP tokens as collateral for anything, stats or information about Curve and its ecosystem, third-party front-ends…

 ## Integration metadata structure

 Each integration's metadata must have the following properties: